nutratech/blog/content/posts/2022/09/fresh-breath-dental-hygiene.rst

 Use this after acidic or sugary meals, or if you cannot access a toothbrush.

+Use this throughout the day (together with a tongue cleaner) to maintain fresh breath and a neutral pH.

+It does not actually remineralize as well as fluoride, but it is still a great way to keep bacteria in check (if you can't brush, or clean your tongue).
+This will help keep your breath fresher, and improve your taste of food.

 Floss
 #####

-Ideally bamboo or coconut, with charcoal.
+Ideally bamboo or coconut.

-If you are going to skip brushing, use this between meals and snacks.
+If you are going to skip brushing, floss between meals and snacks.
+In addition to the remineralizing drops, it is a great alternative to constant brushing.

 Multiple toothpastes